 Arizona offers limited walleye fishing.
-Fools Hollow Lake Upper Lake Mary and Show Low Lake are the primary places to fish for walleye.
-Other lakes like Canyon Lake, Apache Lake, Roosevelt and Saguaro Lake all have occasional catches.
+Fool Hollow Lake and Show Low Lake are the primary places to fish for walleye.
+Other lakes like Apache Lake, Canyon Lake, Roosevelt and Saguaro Lake and Upper Lake Mary all have occasional catches.

-The Arizona state record walleye was caught out of Show Low Lake.
+The state record walleye was caught out of Show Low Lake.

 Arizona walleye spawn in spring and when they have the option will choose to migrate from the lake up into feeder streams to spawn.
 If this option is not available they seek out shallow bars or shoals with clean bottom surfaces near deep water.

 Fishing For Walleye

 This toothy fish will eat virtually anything it can catch and get in its mouth.
 They prefer small fish and will eat crustaceans, worms and insects.
 They tend to be somewhat wary and prefer the safety of deeper darker water.
 Trolling for walleye with deep diving crankbaits, jerkbaits, spinners and live bait provides a way to cover vast areas and locate concentrations of fish.
 Use of planer boards allows anglers to cover water out both sides of the boat while trolling.
 Try fishing for walleye from sundown to midnight, particularly during the heat of summer.

 Watch this video for walleye tips and tactics.

 Also find information about walleye, sauger or saugeye fishing in these states.

 Learn the migration patterns of walleye

 Walleye become active in spring and begin the spawning process in medium-depth water.
 As summer arrives they move to deeper, cooler water.
 In fall walleye migrate into shallower water again and feed aggressively preparing for their move to deeper water where they will spend winter.